Ploumis Reviews “Empire”

 Just as Nashville and Glee introduced new musical stars and great voices, so does Empire present talent from the worlds of rap and hip-hop.
 The intense storyline, combined with the show’s electrifying music, caused Empire to be picked up for a second season after only two episodes.

-See also Ploumis Reviews AMC's "The Walking Dead"
+See also Ploumis Reviews Empire

 And yeah…that’s a big deal.